 2.5.
 Project Partners

-This project partnered with the National Park Service (NPS) to address concerns over the rising salinity of the Laguna Madre.
-Historically, it is thought that the lagoon had lower salinity concentrations rather than the constant hypersaline concentrations of today.
-This is a concern to the NPS as the lagoon creates a diverse ecosystem that provides habitat to various flora and fauna, including threatened species such as the kemp’s ridley (Lepidochelys kempii) sea turtle (Tunnel 2001).
+This project partnered with the National Park Service (NPS) to address concerns over the rising salinity of the Laguna Madre..
+This is a concern to the NPS as the lagoon creates a diverse ecosystem that provides habitat to various flora and fauna, including threatened species such as the kemp’s ridley sea turtle (Lepidochelys kempii) (Tunnel 2001).
 While the unique ecosystem of the lagoon is threatened by the increasing salinity, it remains unclear what effect various environmental factors are having.
 By analyzing mesquite tree expansion and thermal anomalies, the relationship between these factors will be better understood and will aid the NPS in future land management decisions concerning the Laguna Madre.
-Furthermore, several scripts and a methodology will be provided to the NPS in order to allow them to continuously monitor the health of the Laguna Madre using NASA Earth observations with essentially no prior background necessary.
+Furthermore, several scripts and a methodology will be provided to the NPS in order to allow them to continuously monitor the health of the Laguna Madre using NASA Earth observations with no remote sensing experience necessary.

 III.
 Methodology